colin-scott/colin-scott.github.com/source/_posts/2015-10-03-fuzzing-raft-for-fun-and-profit.markdown

 Leaders are supposed to
-commit log entries to their state machine when they knows that a quorum (N/2+1) of the processes in the cluster have that entry replicated in their logs. akka-raft had a bug where it computed the highest replicated log index incorrectly: it computed the *mode* instead of the *median* of the highest replicated entry (from its `matchIndex` hashmap).
+commit log entries to their state machine when they knows that a quorum (N/2+1) of the processes in the cluster have that entry replicated in their logs. akka-raft had a bug where it computed the highest replicated log index incorrectly.
+First it sorted the values of `matchIndex` (which denote the highest log entry index known to be replicated on each peer).
+But rather than computing the *median* (or more specifically, the N/2+1'st) of the sorted entries, it computed the *mode* of the sorted entries.
 This caused the leader to commit entries too early, before a quorum actually had that entry replicated.
 In our fuzz test, message delays allowed another leader to become elected, but it did not have all committed entries in its log due to the previously leader committing too soon.